christophery/geist/README.md

 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+## Editing Geist
+The recommended way to edit the Geist theme is to [create a child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).

+This will ensure that none of your changes will be lost when you update Geist.

 ## Version History

 1.0.0